AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_common.rst

-In the example above, we would have used similar exemption annotations to deal with expected object instruction and branch coverage failures in Eassert, as the conditional branch instruction used to implement the ``if`` statement is expected to remain partially covered, as well as the sequence of machine instructions triggerring the Ada exception raise.
+In the example above, we would have used similar exemption annotations to deal with expected object instruction and branch coverage failures in Eassert, as the conditional branch used to implement the ``if`` statement is expected to remain partially covered, as well as the sequence of machine instructions triggerring the Ada exception raise.

 As for Source Coverage Obligations for source level criteria, information about the declared exemption regions is located in the :term:`Library